Bobcat66/Spyglass/installation.md

 Step 1: Ensure the `ip` command is installed on your system

-Step 2: Ensure python 3.13 is installed and aliased as `python313`
+Step 2: Ensure python 3 is installed, as well as python3-venv

 Step 3: Clone this repository